 Pumpkin pie filling is pre-mixed with additional ingredients, such as spices and sweetener.
 It is a fundamentally different product.
 The pie filling will taste different and may also react differently, producing a different texture to the end bread.

-Sugars and Spices for Pumpkin Bread
+Spices for this Pumpkin Pecan Quick Bread

 - Cinnamon